Supergrid

 Superconducting Wires

 Everything from mining, billet production, extrusion, cable winding, under-grounding, distribution connection, and transmission connection are being developed by General Physics.
 We hope to provide electricity (with fusion) in a paradigm of either YBCO, selenide, or niobium tin wires.
-By working with IOUs and the promise of advanced engineering and megaproject design, capital intensive projects become manageable and tractable.
+By working with IOUs and the promise of advanced engineering and giga-project design, capital intensive projects become manageable and tractable.

 Hydrogen Sheathing around Superconducting Wire